Muhammed-a11y/Roblox-FE-TeleportGUI/README.md

 Inject the executor into your roblox paste the script and run.

-Enter the name of player you want to teleport. "İt can also be display name."
+Enter the name of player you want to teleport. (İt can also be display name.)

 # Feel free to use!